mikependon/RepoDB.NET/pages/tutorials/get-started-sqlserver.md

 #### Executing a Stored Procedure

-To execute a stored procedure, then you can use any of the `Execute` methods mentioned above, but you have to passed the `CommandType` as `CommandType.StoredProcedure`.
+To execute a stored procedure, you can use any of the `Execute` methods mentioned above, but you have to passed the `CommandType` as `CommandType.StoredProcedure`.

 ```csharp
 using (var connection = new SqlConnection(connectionString).EnsureOpen())